OUR FREE "MEETUP

 consider using a PHILLY KNITS POSTCARDto advertise your

-meetups on cafe fronts, libraries, etc. - just add the days and times at the bottom of the
+meetups at cafe, libraries, etc. - just add the days and times at the bottom of the

 try to keep